rsalmaso/django-rest-caller/README.md

 * it works only for GET methods
 * it doesn't handle request without a body
-* it doen't play nice with login required views (it assumes that the caller handle everything it is required to access the endpoint)
+* it doen't play nice with login required views (it assumes that the caller handles everything it is required to access the endpoint)
 * it assumes that the endpoint returns a json

 ## Installation